Fragtality/Fenix2GSX/README.md

 - Ground Equipment (GPU, Chocks, PCA) is automatically set or removed
 - All Service Calls except Push-Back, De-Ice and Gate-Selection can be automated
 - GSX Audio can be controlled via the INT-Knob from the Cockpit
-- ATC Volume can be controlled via the VHF1-Knob from the Cockpit (ATC Application configurable)
+- ATC Volume can be controlled via the VHF1-Knob from the Cockpit (or any other App you wish)
+- The other Audio-Channels on the ACP can also be used to control the Volume of even more Apps

 <br/><br/>